abresler/fundManageR/readme.md

 ### `visualize_` Functions

-  - `visualize_data_frame` – This function allows the user to visualize a data frame object to better understand the structure and contents of a data frame.
+  - `visualize_tibble` – This function allows the user to visualize a data frame object to better understand the structure and contents of a data frame.
 The function utlizes the fantastic [listviewer](https://github.com/timelyportfolio/listviewer) package